 For ones who have a car, commuting for ~30 minutes to an hour between the lab and home (in Hayward, El Cerrito, Richmond, Oakland, Fremont or DublinPleasanton area) seems to to be the norm to get access to more spacious and affordable places to live.

 Tips: Do not send money without visiting the place first, you can get scammed even on seemingly reputable websites.
 A good option might be to do house-sharing before finding a more definitive single occupancy accommodation.
 Upon joining the lab, you can request an employment verification letter (provided by Human Resources) for use as one of the rental verification paperwork required by the landlords.
 This is especially helpful for international postdocs who have not built a credit score.
+Some information about renters insurance can be found here.

 BANKing